Ephesians 2:8-10

 I was stunned when it finally dawned on me this phrase “we are saved by faith alone” was not in the Bible.
 I was not stunned because I had missed it.
 I was stunned because I had somehow blindly accepted that statement as a valid argument in the debate for so many years.
 In the multitude of discussions I have had with my evangelical friends over the years, this is often the tower to which they retreat; they confidently claim, “No, we are saved by faith alone!”

 It was very difficult to provide a cogent response, especially when the statement came from pastors who had been in the ministry decades longer than me.
 And, let’s not forget the overwhelming chorus of supporters for this doctrine who sing their song from the various and popular radio and television ministries.
 Like everyone else, I just accepted it as true.
 After all, it was the late, great Martin Luther who coined the phrase, “Sola Fide.”
 How could he be wrong?
 You know what, I don’t think he was.
-After digging into his writings a little bit, I think we are mis-interpreting him.
+After digging into his writings a little bit, I think we are misinterpreting him.
 Luther understood the importance of obedience in the plan of salvation.
 We just haven’t listened to him on that topic.
 I tell you all about that in a future Podcast.

-Any way, It really bothered me that I could not provide a sound, biblical rebuttal.
+Any way, it really bothered me that I could not provide a sound, biblical rebuttal.
 Then I realized, the reason I could not provide a reasonable response is because I was beating the air.
 You can’t hit a target that’s not in there!

 “Saved by Faith” is not in the Bible.
 Yikes!

-The second popular phrase is, “We are saved by grace through faith plus nothing.”
+The second popular phrase is, “We are saved by grace alone through faith alone, plus nothing.”
 While we are on this phrase, let’s tackle the third phrase as well, “We are saved by grace alone, through faith alone, in Christ alone.”

 Folks, we are not saved by faith alone.
 We are saved by A Faith that Obeys!

-Dana Haynes
+Enjoy!Dana Haynes